 The first link in the chain is the sensor worn by the user.
 It is very lightweight (9.9 grams), so you hardly notice you are wearing it.
 The sensor is designed so that it can fit under a purpose-made wrist band or sleeve (sold separately).
 As the ball leaves your hand, the wrist sensor sends an alert to the net sensor, which then records the shot.

 The app automatically gathers data from both sensors and presents it in the form of real-time stats and shot charts.
 You will get information on every shot attempt, shot success and percentages, as well as a shot map.
-The app will also use the information to recommend training drills designed to help you work on your weaknesses.
+The app also uses the information to recommend training drills designed to help you work on your weaknesses.

 Using multiple sensors on a player’s shooting arm, the device constantly analyzes motion, recognizes a shot, and gives instant feedback the moment the ball leaves the player’s hands.
 It looks at over 50 metrics of your shot.
 The data is gathered from three sensors: one on a player’s bicep, another on their forearm and the third one on the hand.